devlulcas/learning-php/README.md

   ```
   - Only the output is sent by the browser

 - Single core?
+No... -[x]
   - Multi thread
   - Blocking
   - It is different from NodeJS

-- How to create a php file?
+- How to create a php file? -[x]
   - Create a .php or .phtml file
-  - <?php     bla bla bla     ?>
+  - "<?php     bla bla bla     ?>"

 - What can go into a php file?
 Html?
 Css?
-Js?
+Js? -[x]
   - Php code obviously
   - Usually works in union with html

 - How to execute a php file?
 Is it compiled?
 Is it like Java?
-Is it interpreted or not?
+Is it interpreted or not?  -[x]
-  - Interpreted
+  - Interpreted?
+What is JIT?
   - With a server (Apache, caddy, nginx)
   - XAMPP
   - php -S localhost:port